juliet-03/my-port/README.md

 # my-portfolio
 This is my personal portfolio website.
-It showcaes my interests, projects and contact information.
+It showcases my interests, projects and contact information.
 ##features
 **interests**. lists what i am interested in **projects**. displays my notable web development projects.